 Back to Home Page or Contents or Other or Article Index

-the family Euphorbiaceae the name was from Spanish 'manzanilla' stand for
+and of the family Euphorbiaceae the name was from Spanish 'manzanilla'

-‘little apple.'
-It was also reportedly called ‘manzanita de la muerte’
+stand for ‘little apple.'
+It was also reportedly called ‘manzanita de la

-(which mean little apple of death) by a researcher called Christopher
+muerte’ (which mean little apple of death) by a researcher called

-Columbus.
-But even the fruit can be the least dangerous part of the tree
+Christopher Columbus.
+But even the fruit can be the least dangerous part

-because, every part of the tree pose a great danger to your life once you
+of the tree because, every part of the tree pose a great danger to your

 The fruit and leaves looks the same way like that of an apple tree, but a bit could land at a hospital emergency room within minutes.
 But, it is a very deadly and poisonous tree that should be avoided as much as possible.
 It was termed by the Guinness book of record as the most dangerous tree on earth.